 The vast majority of MBA programs require GMAT score as an essential part of the admission process.
 Different schools use and judge GMAT scores in different ways.
 As a general rule, a good score on the GMAT can give you a strong competitive edge in applying to the best business schools.

-GMAT is a standardized, four-part test delivered in English.
+The Graduate Management Admissions Test (GMAT) is a standardized computer adaptive test (CAT).
 It measures basic verbal, mathematical, integrated reasoning and analytical writing skills that you have developed over a long period of time through education and work experience.